Ms K Brown – Head of Performing Arts faculty

 Key Stage 5 Curriculum and Assessment:

-The department has two paths of progression available for students at Key Stage 5.
-Edexcel BTEC Extended Diploma in Performing Arts and Drama and Theatre Studies A Level.
+The department has one path of progression available for students at Key Stage 5 - Drama and Theatre Studies A Level.

 Drama and Theatre Studies A Level